camunda/camunda-docs/versioned_docs/version-8.6/self-managed/setup/deploy/amazon/amazon-eks/eks-helm.md

 ---
 id: eks-helm
 title: "Install Camunda 8 on an EKS cluster"
-description: "Set up the Camunda 8 environment with Helm and an optional DNS setup on Amazon EKS."
+description: "Set up the Camunda 8 environment with Helm and an optional Ingress setup on Amazon EKS."
 ---

 import Tabs from "@theme/Tabs";